Gluten-Free Chocolate Cake

 Do I have to use coffee?

-This recipe can be made dairy-free recipe can be made dairy-free by using almond milk and apple cider vinegar in place of the buttermilk.
-For the frosting, you can use a 50/50 combination of vegan butter and palm shortening.
+Yes!
+Use almond milk mixed with 1 tablespoon apple cider vinegar instead of buttermilk.
+For the frosting, use a 50/50 combination of vegan butter and palm shortening.

 A gluten-free chocolate cake with chocolate frosting on a cake stand.